azraerl/serenity/README.md

 Serenity is a mid to high end list in terms of graphics.
 A minimum of 6GB VRAM is required to play smoothly (60fps) on 1080p and 8GB VRAM to play smoothly (60fps) on 1440p

-[Xanza] I made this list with my specs in mind and I am able to get 72FPS (capped so my GPU doesn't work harder than it needs to) in riverwood and whiterun outdoors with Rudy ENB for Cathedral Weathers with these specs
+[Xanza] I made this list with my specs in mind and I am able to get 72FPS (capped so my GPU doesn't work harder than it needs to) in Riverwood and Whiterun outdoors with Rudy ENB for Cathedral Weathers with these specs

 * CPU: Ryzen 7 3700x
 * GPU: EVGA RTX 3080 FTW3 Ultra